-President Professor Andrew Petter
+Professor Andrew Petter

-Chair of the Board Ms. Lynda Brown-Ganzert (CEO and Founder, Curatio.me)
+Ms. Lynda Brown-Ganzert (CEO and Founder, Curatio.me)

 Simon Fraser University's (SFU) main campus is located on Burnaby Mountain in Burnaby, with additional campuses in Surrey and in downtown Vancouver.
 SFU is also a partner with three other institutions (University of British Columbia, British Columbia Institute of Technology and Emily Carr University of Art and Design) in the Great Northern Way Campus, located in Vancouver.